 2. How might the projected changes under different development scenarios affect land use patterns, protection and restoration efforts, habitats, and fish and wildlife populations?

 (12) Monitoring and Evaluation

 Adaptive management, using scientifically well-informed management actions and information drawn from their implementation, is recognized as essential to effective implementation of the fish and wildlife program.
 Adaptive management requires monitoring and evaluation, including status and trend monitoring of fish, wildlife, habitats, and ecosystems, and action effectiveness research, to provide information with which to evaluate project outcomes relative to project objectives and programmatic standards.
 Monitoring contributes needed information to address whether biological and programmatic performance objectives established within the fish and wildlife program (e.g., subbasin plans and mainstem amendments; FCRPS BiOp; and ESA Recovery Plans) are being met; how current management should be changed to better meet those objectives; what factors are limiting ability to achieve performance standards or objectives; and what mitigation actions are most effective at addressing the limiting factors.
-This research plan identifies four critical monitoring and evaluation needs, listed below, in addition to the need to support additional monitoring priorities and programs as a collaborative partner in a Regional Research Partnership.
+For example, supplementation has significant critical uncertainties that require extensive and coordinated monitoring to resolve (ISRP and ISAB, 2005-15; Galbreath et al., 2008).
+These uncertainties may be addressed by coordination of hatchery projects across the Columbia River Basin so that, in aggregate, they constitute a basinwide adaptive management experiment that includes reference streams that have not been planted with hatchery fish.
+Thus, some priority research topics require a monitoring program for answers.

-Some priority research topics require a monitoring program for answers.
-For example, supplementation has significant critical uncertainties that require extensive and coordinated monitoring to resolve (ISRP and ISAB, 2005-15).
-This can be addressed by coordination of supplementation projects across the Columbia River Basin so that, in aggregate, they constitute a basinwide adaptive management experiment that includes un-supplemented reference streams.
-Thus, an initial monitoring and evaluation priority will be to address the following four critical uncertainties:
+This research plan identifies four critical monitoring and evaluation needs, listed below, in addition to the need to support additional monitoring priorities and programs as a collaborative partner.

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. Can a common probabilistic (statistical) site selection procedure for population and habitat status and trend monitoring be developed cooperatively?